koral--/blog/source/2016-04-24-weekly-vm-updates-and-bitrise-cli-1-3-2.html.markdown

 It includes tests for various build types (success, failed, only a "skippable" step fails, build runs with `bitrise run`, build runs with `bitrise trigger`, ...), and we now have tests for the exit codes for every test case.
+This "release binary" is also attached to the Build on Bitrise.io (with the `Deploy to Bitrise.io` Step), and when we release a new version of the CLI that's the exact same binary which was tested and attached to the Build.

 We also made it sure that we can roll back a virtual machine update which is deemed "faulty" even faster than before.